Kids Sea Camp magic: It’s not the destination; it’s the journey. Well, maybe not so much!

 Carol looks right at me and replies loudly, “OH … WE’RE GOING ALRIGHT!”

-Now, I am one of the most fortunate guys I know, because, at that very moment, Carol could have, oh I don’t know, had an absolute crazy fit, but no, she just knew that somehow, the MacDonald family was going to make it to our much-anticipated destination.
-Not to break her optimistic spirit, I decide the best course of action is to go along with this delusion to delay any possible inevitable but justified, release of tension that was most certainly going to come my way.
+Now, I am one of the most fortunate guys I know because, at that very moment, Carol could have, oh I don’t know, had an absolute crazy fit, but no, she just knew that somehow, the MacDonald family was going to make it to our much-anticipated destination.
+Not to break her optimistic spirit, I decided the best course of action was to go along with this delusion to delay any possible inevitable but justified release of tension that was most certainly going to come my way.

 His first comment is, “Does this mean I have to go to school tomorrow?”